Cottonseed oil: Regulation

 Cottonseed oil in Canada must be pressed from the seed of the Gossypium plant.
-As a single-source vegetable oil, 100% cottonseed oil must appear as “cottonseed oil” on the labels of any products sold.
+As a single-source vegetable oil, 100% cottonseed oil must appear as "cottonseed oil" on the labels of any products sold.

 Cottonseed oil sold as an edible product must be processed and refined to eliminate specific components that could present as a food safety hazard, in particular gossypol, which can act as a toxin to humans, and can lead to infertility in men.

 Extraction

 Cottonseed oil, like other vegetable oils, is extracted from the seed of the plant, through either mechanical processes such as crushing or pressing, or by chemical processes such as solvent extraction.
 Cottonseed oil is most commonly extracted commercially via solvent extraction.

 Use in food

 Cottonseed oil has traditionally been used in foods such as potato chips and was for many years a primary ingredient in Crisco, the shortening product.
 The current formulation of Crisco is primarily made from soybean oil and palm oil.
-Significantly less expensive than olive oil or canola oil, cottonseed oil is a popular frying oil for the restaurant and snack-food manufacturing industries.
+Significantly less expensive than olive oil or canola oil, cottonseed oil was a popular frying oil for the restaurant and snack-food manufacturing industries.

-Cottonseed oil is used in the production of edible food products such as cooking oils, salad oils, margarines and shortenings.
-In the United States, cottonseed oil is used in Procter & Gamble's Olestra and Olein products as a type of non-digestible fat substitutes used to create creamy textures and rich flavors in fried foods.
+Cottonseed oil was used in the production of edible food products, such as cooking oils, salad oils, margarines and shortenings.
+In the United States, cottonseed oil was used in Procter & Gamble's Olestra and Olein products as a type of non-digestible fat substitutes used to create creamy textures and rich flavors in fried foods.

+The FDA released its final determination that Partially Hydrogenated Oils (PHOs), which include partially hydrogenated cottonseed oil, are not Generally Recognized as Safe (GRAS) in 2015.
+However, to allow for time for reformulation, the agency extended the compliance date to stop manufacturing foods with these specific, limited petitioned uses of PHOs until June 18, 2019.
+The final compliance date to allow manufacturers time to reformulate foods and ensure an orderly transition in the marketplace was established as January 1, 2021.
+Then, on December 22, 2023, the FDA completed final administrative actions on the revocation of uses of PHOs in food.
+So, it can be said that the GRAS status of cottonseed oil, specifically in its partially hydrogenated form, was effectively lost by January 1, 2021.